 Politics of Hate

 Brain science assumes equality.
 No people or nations is greater than the other.
-We can seek better avenues to transcend subjective experience than tearing down others.
+We should seek better ways to improve our lives without tearing down others.

 Maybe the scientific view is warmer, and more respectful to life, pumped with much more meaning than a powerful ruling class, christened to live on the fruits of others.
 The masses that commute to work, put in the hours, and then fight the traffic to return to a small apartment on the other side of town.